 - 1. For the transfer, connect, if not already done, the appropriate Ethernet port to your Ethernet. - 2.
-Dopen your project with the Siemens SIMATIC Manager. - 3. ▶ Set via 'Options → Set PG/PC Interface' the access path to "TCP/IP → Network card .... ". - Click to 'PLC → Download' Download → the dialog "Select target module" is opened.
+Dopen your project with the Siemens SIMATIC Manager. - 3.
+Set via 'Options \rightarrow Set PG/PC Interface' the access path to "TCP/IP \rightarrow Network card". - Click to 'PLC → Download' Download → the dialog "Select target module" is opened.
 Select your target module and enter the IP address parameters of the Ethernet PG/OP channel for connection.
-Provided that no new hardware configuration is transferred to the CPU, the entered Ethernet connection is permanently stored in the project as transfer channel.
+Provided that no new hardware configuration is transferred to the CPU, the entered Ethernet connection is permanently stored in the project as transfer channel. - 5.
+With [OK] the transfer is started.